ehsangazar/ehsangazar/README.md

 ### Welcome to Gaz's GitHub Profile! 👋

 #### About Me
-With over a decade of hands-on experience in software engineering, I've honed my skills as a Principal Engineer and Team Leader.
-My passion lies in architecting scalable solutions and empowering teams to achieve their full potential.
-Leading by example, I champion a culture of continuous learning and innovation.
-Whether it's diving into complex code challenges or mentoring junior developers, I thrive on pushing boundaries and driving impactful results.
-From designing robust software architectures to optimizing performance and ensuring best practices, I'm committed to delivering excellence in every aspect of my work.
-Let's embark on a journey of technical excellence and growth together!
+Greetings!
+I'm Gaz, a seasoned Principal Engineer and Team Leader based in London, UK.
+With over a decade of hands-on experience in software engineering, I specialize in architecting scalable solutions and fostering high-performing teams.
+My passion for technology extends beyond the realm of code; I thrive on empowering individuals to reach their full potential and fostering a culture of continuous learning and innovation.

-🌏 I live in London, UK <br />
+🌏 Located in London, UK
-🔭 I’m currently writing on my website [gazar.dev](https://gazar.dev) <br />
+🔭 Currently writing on my website [gazar.dev](https://gazar.dev) <br />
-💬 I help engineers with their questions/interviews/career: [ADP List](https://adplist.org/mentors/ehsan-gazar) <br />
+💬 Providing guidance on engineering questions, interviews, and career development via [ADP](https://adplist.org/mentors/ehsan-gazar) <br />
 😄 Pronouns: he/him <br />
-⚡ Fun fact: I am secretary of a not-for-profit Hiking Group and made this website for them [clubcp.app](https://clubcp.app) <br />
+⚡ Fun fact 1: I serve as the secretary of a not-for-profit Hiking Group and developed their website [clubcp.app](https://clubcp.app) <br />
+⚡ Fun fact 2: During the pandemic, I created and recorded 7 programming courses, reaching over 10k students.
+You can find them on [Maktab](https://clubcp.app](https://maktabkhooneh.org/teacher/ehsan-gazar/) website <br />
 📫 How to reach me: <br />
    - Linkedin: [@gazar](https://www.linkedin.com/in/gazar/)
    - Twitter: [@ehsangazar](https://twitter.com/ehsangazar)
    - Website: [gazar.dev](https://gazar.dev/)
    - Email: me@gazar.dev

-Let's connect and collaborate on exciting projects!
+Let's connect and collaborate on exciting projects! 🚀